Davis McCaughey: Uniting Church in Australia

 McCaughey was a key architect in the formation of the Uniting Church in Australia, which brought together many congregations of the Presbyterian Church of Australia, the Methodist Church of Australasia and the Congregational Union of Australia.
 He was the primary author behind the Basis of Union, the foundational theological document which led to the formation of the new denomination, and the president of the first assembly of the Uniting Church from 1977 to 1979.

 Governor of Victoria

 In 1986, McCaughey was appointed as Governor of Victoria by the premier, John Cain, and served until 1992.
 He also served during the premiership of Joan Kirner.

+McCaughey was not an Australian citizen at the time his appointment was announced in December 1985.
+He took up Australian citizenship in January 1986, prior to the start of his term as governor the following month.

 McCaughey's approach to this largely symbolic vice-regal role differed from his predecessor, Sir Brian Murray.
 He opened Government House, Melbourne, to the public, exchanged the Rolls-Royce car for an Australian-made vehicle, flew business class instead of first class and dispensed with military aides de camp.

 Cain said of McCaughey: "He was unassuming, down-to-earth, unfailingly courteous to everybody and unaffected by the trappings of the office."
 Kirner commented: "He was one of the few people who could bring common good and a broad sense of morality to life."